20 Calisthenics Moves For You To Unlock

 Skill:

-The 360 muscle-up combines the muscle-up with an explosive, dynamic element at the top of the muscle-up, where you throw your body in one direction, completing a whole spin before grabbing the bar.
+The 360 muscle-up combines a standard muscle-up with an explosive, freestyle twist—literally.
+At the top of the muscle-up, you launch your body into a full spin (360 degrees) before re-gripping the bar to land safely.

 17. One Arm Pull-up